California Demand Letter Requirements: What to Include Before Filing Small Claims

 One of three things will happen:

 1. They pay up.
 This is the most common outcome, especially when the letter comes via certified mail.
-Something about an official-looking letter with a deadline makes people take action.
+Something about an official letter with a deadline makes people take action.
 Problem solved, no court needed.

 2. They respond and want to negotiate.
 Also a win.
 If they're willing to talk, you might settle for a partial payment or a payment plan.
 Get any agreement in writing.